Missing features

 • Include the actual release date

-When you mark a feature as Completed:
+When you mark a feature as Implemented:

-1. Go to Reports > Missing Features
+1. Go to Features

 2. Find the feature and click the menu icon